jundalisay/superb/content/en/research/poincare/science/chapter-13b.md

 ---

-I have dwelt upon the consequences of Ampère’s theory and on his method of explain- ing the action of open currents.
+I have dwelt upon the consequences of Ampère’s theory and on his method of explaining the action of open currents.
 It is difficult to disregard the paradoxical and artificial character of the propositions to which we are thus led.
 We feel bound to think “it cannot be so.”

 Helmholtz has been led to look for something else.
 He rejects the fundamental hypothesis of Ampère— the mutual electro-dynamics.